EMDR Therapy

 Rather than managing symptoms alone, EMDR works with the brain and nervous system’s natural healing capacity to reduce anxiety, stress, overwhelm, and the lasting effects of trauma - supporting greater calm, balance, and connection.

-Many people seek EMDR therapy with a sense that something inside hasn’t fully settled.
+Many people seek EMDR therapy with a sense that something inside hasn’t fully settled after an adverse experience or critical event(s).
 Even when life appears stable on the outside, the body may remain tense or alert, as if it’s still anticipating something difficult.
 Familiar patterns may repeat despite insight and effort, and slowing down can feel surprisingly hard.
 These responses aren’t signs of weakness - they’re often the imprint of experiences that shaped how the nervous system learned to stay safe.
+EMDR is extremely effective for single incident traumas, as well as relational, transgenerational, existential and collective trauma, and trauma shock.

 Your Questions, Answered